AdamMeyers/The_Termolator/README.md

 are useful for the patent directory provided here.

    a) subdirectory: gutenberg-test
-      command:      $TERMOLATOR/run_termolator.sh foreground.list background.list .htm knitting True True 30000 5000 $TERMOLATOR false
+      command:      $TERMOLATOR/run_termolator.sh foreground.list background.list .htm knitting True True 30000 5000 $TERMOLATOR False False False

-      -- The "True" setting will make this run take an extra 10 minutes to run about 600 web searches, but the results are more accurate as a result.
+      -- The "True" setting in field 6 will make this run take an extra 10 minutes to run about 600 web searches, but the results are more accurate as a result.

       -- These texts are taken from the English portion of Project Gutenberg, a repository of public